El Dorado: Modern-day assessment

 Historians disagree on the veracity of these reports.
-Warwick Bray states that the Spanish conquerors heard the legend from Muisca natives who had witnessed the ceremony first-hand.
+Warwick Bray states that the Spanish conquerors heard the legend from Muisca people who had witnessed the ceremony first-hand.
 Demetrio Ramos Pérez, followed by John Hemming among others, argues that the story was invented by the Spaniards themselves.
 José Ignacio Avellaneda regards it as "rather certain" that the legend had a factual basis.
 J. P. Quintero-Guzmán suggests that the Guatavita ceremony may have been a one-time event, which lived on in the oral history of the Muisca until the arrival of the Spaniards.

-Lakes did feature heavily in Muisca religion.
+Lakes featured heavily in Muisca religion.
 The mother goddess Bachué was said to have emerged from a lake before peopling the earth, and then returned to the water in the form of a serpent.
-Guatavita was one of several sacred lakes found within Muisca territory, and gold, emeralds and other objects not uncommonly were deposited at the lakeside as sacrificial offerings.
+Guatavita was one of several sacred lakes found within Muisca territory, and gold, emeralds and other objects were often deposited at the lakeside as sacrificial offerings.

 An archaeological find known as the Muisca raft has often been cited as evidence for the historicality of the El Dorado legend.
 Discovered in 1969 in a cave in the region of Pasca, this golden artefact depicts a man of high status, probably a chief, seated on a raft and surrounded by attendants.
 Quintero-Guzmán calls the relationship between this object and the legend of the golden man "almost undeniable".
-A similar object, discovered at Lake Siecha in 1856, but later destroyed in a fire, was also described as a representation of the same ceremony, though others argued that it depicted an ordinary leisure cruise.
+A similar object, found at Lake Siecha in 1856, but later destroyed in a fire, was also described as a representation of the same ceremony, though others argued that it depicted an ordinary leisure cruise.

+Lake Guatavita itself later became the target of attempts to remove the offerings believed to have been deposited there.
+The first documented attempt was made by Antonio de Sepúlveda, who received a royal licence to drain the lake in 1562 and extracted some gold and emeralds from the exposed mud.
+Later attempts included an English-financed operation in the early 20th century, after which objects taken from the lake were sent to London for exhibition and auction.
+The Muisca raft is now held by the Museo del Oro in Bogotá.